Andereoo/TkinterWeb/README.md

 ## Contributing
 **To contribute to this project, go to the [issues tab](https://github.com/Andereoo/TkinterWeb/issues).**

-If you are using TkinterWeb and think that something is not right, submit a bug report.
+If TkinterWeb seems to be not working property, submit a bug report.
-Of you want a new feature, feel free to submit a feature request.
+If you need more functionality, feel free to submit a feature request.
 Your idea will be implemented as soon as possible.

 **Another way to contribute is to create a [pull request](https://github.com/Andereoo/TkinterWeb/pulls).**